Find the right vibe coding tool

 v0 and Locofy solve fundamentally different problems despite both producing frontend code. v0 generates components from text descriptions — you describe what you want and it builds it.
 Locofy converts existing Figma designs into code — you design first, then convert.
 Choose based on your workflow: prompt-first or design-first.

-Locofy and Builder.io Visual Copilot are both Figma-to-code tools, but they differ in approach.
+Locofy and Builder.io Fusion (formerly Visual Copilot) are both Figma-to-code tools, but they differ in approach.
 Locofy focuses on broad framework support including mobile (Flutter, React Native) and offers two conversion modes.
-Visual Copilot's killer feature is semantic component mapping — it maps Figma elements to your existing codebase components.
-Visual Copilot is the better choice for teams with established design systems; Locofy wins for mobile-first projects and multi-framework needs.
+Fusion's killer feature is semantic component mapping — it maps Figma elements to your existing codebase components.
+Fusion is the better choice for teams with established design systems; Locofy wins for mobile-first projects and multi-framework needs.

 Google Stitch (formerly Galileo AI) vs Uizard